spiffycoffee/grandhunt-2024/CA_Setup.md

 ### Run Locally
 If you've rebooted / closed your terminal since last time, activate the virtualenv again: `source venv/bin/activate`

+1. Activate the virtualenv again (if needed), `source venv/bin/activate`
+2. Establish a salt value again, `export SECRET_KEY=key`
-1. Start the Django server, `python manage.py runserver`
+3. Start the Django server, `python manage.py runserver`
-2. Access the hunt site via your browser at `localhost:8000`
+4. Access the hunt site via your browser at `localhost:8000`
+5. Log in with the superuser name and password.
+To view puzzles, go to Shortcuts > Toggle Testsolver, then Shortcuts > Offset to Start Now